cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP1.md

 2. Create a file in the Proc Filesystem.
 This file is the interface for user programs to interact with your kernel module.
 You must use the Kernel Proc Filesystem API to create the file and handle read/write requests.
 The Proc file should be available at `/proc/mp1/status`.
 It should be readable and writable by anyone (file permission should be 0666). (interfaces defined in `linux/proc_fs.h`) (**10%**)

 3. When a process writes a PID (Process Identifier) into the Proc file, the process corresponding to the PID should be registered in the module for User Space CPU Time measurement.
 Multiple PIDs may be registered.
-The written message with have the following format: `"<pid>"` (e.g. `"423"`). (**5%**)
+The written message be a decimal string, which contains the PID. (**10%**)

-4. When a process reads the Proc file, the file should return a list of registered processes together with their corresponding User Space CPU Time (known also as user time), with the following format: (**5%**)
+4. When a process reads the Proc file, the file should return a list of registered processes together with their corresponding User Space CPU Time (known also as user time), with the following format: (**10%**)

    ```console
    <PID1>: <CPU Time of PID1>